 The Policy Studies Center is dedicated to providing service and outreach, fostering community, cultivating an environment of integrity, excellence, inclusiveness, respect, collaboration, innovation, and transparency, and educating and training leaders.

-If you would like to learn more please email me directly by clicking here.
+If you would like to learn more please email me directly.

 Roger Enriquez, J.D.

 Associate Professor & Director